daljitdokal/argocd/README.md

 Argo CD automates the deployment of the desired application states in the specified target environments.

-### Argo CD offers the following key features and capabilities:

-- Manual or automatic deployment of applications to a Kubernetes cluster.
-- Automatic synchronization of application state to the current version of declarative configuration.
-- Web user interface and command-line interface (CLI).
-- Ability to visualize deployment issues, detect and remediate configuration drift.
-- Role-based access control (RBAC) enabling multi-cluster management.
-- Single sign-on (SSO) with providers such as GitLab, GitHub, Microsoft, OAuth2, OIDC, LinkedIn, LDAP, and SAML 2.0
-- Support for webhooks triggering actions in GitLab, GitHub, and BitBucket.

 ## GitOps with Argo CD

 GitOps is a software engineering practice that uses a Git repository as its single source of truth.
 A basic part of the GitOps process is a pull request.
 New versions of a configuration are introduced via pull request, merged with the main branch in the Git repository, and then the new version is automatically deployed.
 The Git repository contains a full record of all changes, including all details of the environment at every stage of the process.